pmakahmann/MediaSuggestionsPHP/README.md

 This is my first PHP website.
 It was altered and updated from a Treehouse Course Project.
 I have added my own personal selections, supplemented genres, and altered the CSS more to my liking.

+Currently, there is an issue with several images loading on mobile devices.
+This is currently being addressed.

 To Run:
 Since the PHP requires server hosting, you can either:
 1. Clone the repo and run in locally with MAMP or its equivalent, or